-An employee must give their employer notice of the taking of leave by the employee under clause 46.
+An employee must give their employer notice of their intention of taking of family and domestic violence leave under clause 47.
 The notice:

 - (i) must be given to the employer as soon as practicable (which may be a time after the leave has started); and - (ii) must advise the employer of the period, or expected period, of the leave.